-Exhibition view “My Time” Buddenbrookhaus © Leevke Draak
+Exhibition view "My time" Buddenbrookhaus © Leevke Draak

-The focus is on his famous speech "My Time," which Thomas Mann delivered in Chicago in 1950, in which he clearly rejects any "total state" and any "dogmatic dictatorship."
-The text marks a high point in Thomas Mann's political development from a loyal conservative to a rational republican to a committed democrat.
+The focus is on his famous speech My Time, which Thomas Mann delivered in Chicago in 1950 and in which he clearly rejects any "total state" and any "dogmatic dictatorship".
+The text marks a high point in Thomas Mann's political development from a conservative loyal to the rich to a rational republican to a convinced democrat.

 Thomas Mann at his desk, ETH Library Zurich, Thomas Mann Archive, photo unknown